 Your pet’s technician or doctor will review this material with you.
-You will receive any necessary medications for your pet and discuss instructions for administering.
-The doctor or technician will review the current treatment plan and discuss home and follow up care with you.
+You will receive any necessary medications for your pet and discuss instructions for administering them.
+The doctor or technician will review the current treatment plan and discuss home and follow-up care with you.

-A lot of information is conveyed during this conversation and to reduce distractions, we prefer to have this conversation without your pet in the room.
-This gives us the opportunity to focus on answering your questions, but also allows you to (later) have some dedicated time for reuniting with your pet.
+A lot of information is conveyed during this conversation, and to reduce distractions, we prefer to have this conversation without your pet in the room.
+This allows us to focus on answering your questions but also allows you to (later) have some dedicated time for reuniting with your pet.
 Both processes are extremely important, and we respect your relationship with your pet enough to ensure that reunion is also free of distractions.

-Once you feel comfortable with the at home instructions, you will be directed to a member of our client care team to complete the financial part of your discharge and to schedule any recheck appointments that may be required.
-During this time, the technician or doctor will leave to retrieve your pet.
+Once you feel comfortable with the at-home instructions, you will be directed to a member of our client care team to complete the financial part of your discharge and to schedule any recheck appointments that may be required.
+The technician or doctor will leave to retrieve your pet during this time.

-- Please do not hesitate to ask if you require any assistance getting your pet into your vehicle.
-We are here to help.
+- Please ask if you need help getting your pet into your vehicle.

-- Our policy is to remove all bandages related to IV catheters or blood draws from your pet prior to leaving the hospital; however, in some cases, it may be necessary to leave a bandage on until they get home.
-The medical staff will instruct you on removal of the bandage.
+- Our policy is to remove all bandages from IV catheters or blood draws before your pet is discharged; however, in some cases, it may be necessary to leave a bandage on until they get home.
+The medical staff will instruct you on the removal of the dressing.

 - If you have any questions, please do not hesitate to ask before you leave.